softeng364/resources/labwork/lab5/lab5.md

 ## Network visualization with NetworkX

-- Visualize the graph and its node- and edge attributes, using the specified node coordinates:
+- Visualize the graph and its node- and edge attributes, using the specified node coordinates, as follows:

 ```python
 node_positions = nx.get_node_attributes(graph, name='pos')